SolarArbiter/SolarArbiter.github.io/metrics.md

 ### Brier Score (BS)
 {: .anchor }
-The BS measures the accuracy of forecast probability for one or more events:
+The BS measures the accuracy of forecast probability for one or more events ([Brier50](#ref-brier50)).
+For events with binary outcomes, BS is defined as:

 $$ \text{BS} = \frac{1}{n} \sum_{i=1}^n (f_i - o_i)^2  $$

 Smaller values of BS indicate better agreement between forecasts and observations.

-### Brier Skill Score (BSS)
-{: .anchor }
-The BSS is based on the BS and measures the performance of a probability forecast relative to a reference forecast:

-$$ BSS = 1 - \frac{\text{BS}_f}{\text{BS}_{\text{ref}}} $$

-where $$ \text{BS}_f $$ is the BS of the forecast of interest, and $$ \text{BS}_{\text{ref}} $$ is the BS of the reference forecast.
-BSS greater than zero indicates the forecast performed better than the reference and vice versa for BSS less than zero, while BSS equal to zero indicates the forecast is no better (or worse) than the reference.
+Note that while BS can be generalized to events with more than two outcomes, the Solar Forecast Arbiter only includes built-in support for the (more commonly used) binary events definition.
+For more info, see Section 7.4.2. of [Wilks11](#ref-wilks11).

-When the probability forecast takes on a finite number of values (e.g. 0.0, 0.1, ..., 0.9, 1.0), the BS can be decomposed into a sum of three metrics that give additional insight into a probability forecast:
+When the probability forecast takes on a finite number of values (e.g. 0.0, 0.1, ..., 0.9, 1.0), the BS can be decomposed into a sum of three metrics that give additional insight into a probability forecast ([Murphy73](#ref-murphy73)):

 $$ \text{BS} = \text{REL} - \text{RES} + \text{UNC} $$

+where REL is the reliability, RES is the resolution and UNC is the uncertatinty, as defined below.

 ### Reliability (REL)